-Advanced Video Production
+VISL 338 Advanced Video Production 3 Credit Hours

 Explains advanced techniques for producing professional-quality video content.
 Demonstrates how to plan and execute complex video projects, including multi-camera shoots and special effects, using non-linear editing software.
 Explores how to effectively manage and lead a video production team, including delegating tasks and communicating with a team.
+Prerequisite(s): VISL 232

-Content Writing and Editing
+VISL 436 Content Writing and Editing

 Promotes effective writing skills in a variety of digital formats.
 Demonstrates the skills to grab attention and draw an audience in with transitions, word choice, voice, rhythm, and paragraph structure.
-Explores creating content for a social media brand strategy, writing an executive brief, or developing an email campaign with the right content, for the right audience, at the right
+Explores creating content for a social media brand strategy, writing an executive brief, or developing an email campaign with the right content, for the right audience, at the right time.